 Experts recommend consuming adequate amounts of dietary fiber from a well-balanced diet containing a wide variety of natural plant foods.
 The use of dietary fiber supplements for children needs pediatric guidance and should only be used if prescribed by the doctor.

 The natural sources of dietary fiber are fruits, vegetables, grains, cereals, nuts, and seeds.
-The good news is that these sources are tasty and you do not have to force it on your child.
+The good news is that these healthy foods for kids are tasty and you do not have to force it on your child.
 You can use these food groups in various combinations to prepare nutrient and fiber-rich dishes for your child.

 Below is a list of high-fiber foods that your child can relish and reap health benefits from in the long run (7).